 On the hygiene issue.
 I will not speak for any woman who keeps her weave on for months without getting it out or washing it.
 But you know what, there are women who get braids for months too.
 You know those Kenyatta Market ones that are so tiny you wonder how the girl came out of the braiding process alive.
 There are even those who have their own hair and do not wash it for months.
 So pretending that those with weaves are dirtier than those in braids is preposterous.
 Please find another reason to hate on weaves.
 ASAP.
 And clean your hair, women, real or fake.
 It’s yours and nobody can tunya you!

 Deep into the article, the writer knows ‘for a fact that men don’t like weaves.’
 The very same men who take ages to know for sure it is a weave.
 So what?!
-Weaves are not made for men, they are made for women the last time I checked; unless you are a conflicted transgender like our Kenyan brother who makes the news every now and then.
+Weaves are not made for men, they are made for women the last time I checked; unless you are a conflicted transgender like our Kenyan brother who makes the news every now and then (and there is nothing wrong with that either).
 There is also that reason a lot of men haggle around.
 That nothing turns them off than running their hands through your hair only to find a mesh of threads and fake hair.
 Okay.
 Sounds legit.
 Almost.
-However you choose to do your hair as a typical African, your will always have a mesh of some sort.
-Be it cornrows, braids or dreads.
+However you choose to do your hair as a typical African, yours will always have a mesh of some sort.
+Be it cornrows, braids or dreadlocks.
 I cannot see a man running their fingers through that successfully.
 If you don’t have any of those, you probably have chemicals in there so I am betting he will come out with some serious oil on his hands.
 So the only hair men would actually be comfortable with is short or natural hair, if I am hearing them right.
 In short, if you listen to some men, you will be as confused as they are.
 I can assure you that not all men flow with the crowd though.
 They do not wait for a #KOT stand to be released by some bigwig then run with it.
 They are their own men and they will love you the way you love yourself.
 Looking good is not a crime.